DeDobbeleer/DirectorSync/lp_tenant_importer_v2/docs/developer_guide_director_sync_v_2_common_trunk.md

-# Developer Guide — DirectorSync (v2, Common Trunk)
+# Developer Guide — DirectorSync (v2, Common Trunk) — updated

 > Status: **Updated – 29 Sep 2025**.
-This revision reflects the modules already migrated to the v2 common trunk and clarifies API payload contracts (notably **Normalization Policies CSV fields**).
+This revision reflects the modules migrated to the v2 common trunk and adds **Enrichment Policies** with their API/validation rules.
 > Audience: Developers building, extending, or operating the DirectorSync importer tool.

 ---